zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/index.md

 The `IDesignTimeDbContextFactory` interface was introduced to enable you to change the behavior of your context when it is being created by tooling at design time such as happens with Migrations.

-To use this approach, create a separate class in your project that implements the `IDesignTimeDbContextFactory` interface and use the `DbContextoptionsBuilder` to configure the behaviour you want - in this case, setting the command timeout value to 600 seconds (10 minutes):
+To use this approach, create a separate class in your project that implements the `IDesignTimeDbContextFactory` interface and use the `DbContextOptionsBuilder` to configure the behavior you want - in this case, setting the command timeout value to 600 seconds (10 minutes):

 ```csharp
 using Microsoft.EntityFrameworkCore;